 Now, it’s a major contender in the streaming wars.

 In 2013, Digiday called Amazon the ‘sleeping giant’ of media.
 Now, it seems, the giant has awakened.

-Amazon has slowly transformed itself into a media company, replete with the Fire Stick, Kindle Fire, Amazon Prime and owned and operated sites like IMDb.com.
+Amazon has slowly transformed into a media company, replete with the Fire Stick, Kindle Fire, Amazon Prime, and owned and operated sites like IMDb.com.

 What has Amazon done with this owned content, and where is it going?